khalea/khalea/README.md

 #### What Am I Up To?

-- 🖥 Working as an iOS Engineer @ Shopify in beautiful San Francisco
+- 🖥 Working as an iOS Engineer @ Shopify in beautiful San Francisco.
-- 👾 Learning Unreal Engine, C++, and Blender
+- 👾 Learning Unreal Engine, C++, and Blender.
 - ⚔️ Playing Sekiro!